stautuan/advice-generator/README.md

 # Frontend Mentor - Advice generator app solution

+I always enjoy working with APIs, and this was a simple yet fun challenge to continue learning more about them.
 This is a solution to the [Advice generator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db).

-### The challenge
+## The challenge

 Users should be able to: